abiswas-odu/roi_convertor/README.md

 **Example Command**

-The command can take single images of whole directories with the segmented files named in the way ```stardist_inference``` names them.
+The command can take single images or whole directories with the segmented files named in the way ```stardist_inference``` names them.

 ```
 roi_convert generate-analytics